The Ultimate Itinerary for Adventure Travel in New Zealand

 Rotorua for 1 Day

-By day, explore the unusual geothermal parks like Wai-O-Tapo, Te Puia, Whakarewarewa Living Maori Village or the free Kuirau Park to see geysers, colourful pools, steaming lakes and bubbling mud.
+By day, explore the unusual geothermal parks like Wai-O-Tapu, Te Puia, Whakarewarewa Living Maori Village or the free Kuirau Park to see geysers, colourful pools, steaming lakes and bubbling mud.
 By night, experience an evening Maori tour.

 Rotorua for 2-3 Days

 - It’s definitely worth spending more time in Rotorua if you can.
 There’s so much to do.
-On top of visiting the geothermal parks and having an Maori experience, which is a must, there are many adventure activities to add to your itinerary.
+On top of visiting the geothermal parks and having a Maori experience, which is a must, there are many adventure activities to add to your itinerary.

 - Hire a mountain bike and explore The Redwoods which is great for all riding abilities.